- HOME

 Job opening system | Employees are given an opportunity to apply for jobs inside the Company and proactively develop their career, while ensuring optimal staff assignment. |

-Career development of core staff using the new personnel information system (% of staff using a career path worksheet)
+Career development initiatives for core staff using the personnel information system (use of career path worksheets) (% of employees)

 - ■Reporting scope